 More of us than ever are working from home these days, and this is one trend that’s here to stay.
 If you have a sedentary job, then why not consider getting a treadmill desk?
 While these can be pricey, if you think you’ll be working from home long-term you could see it as an investment in your health.

 Walking while you’re typing might take a bit of getting used to, but it’s an easy way to get more steps in and burn calories while you work.
 Plus, because exercise boosts the production of the neurochemicals that improve memory and thinking abilities, you might find your performance improves too!

 You can either buy a standing desk and then choose a treadmill to go beneath it, or you can buy an all-in-one treadmill desk.
 You can read about some different types of treadmill desks here, and if you’re looking to buy one, you can do this on Amazon or on the Treadmill Desk Store website.

 With a little creativity, it can become easy to incorporate more walking into your daily routine.
 Often it’s the smallest changes that make the biggest difference – because combined, you could see your step count soar.

 As you begin walking more, you might be surprised at how much it boosts your mood, and changes your outlook on life.
-Many of the best ideas come to us while we’re on the move, and it’s a great way to feel calmer and more centred.
-And the good news is, that you can have plenty of fun while you walk.
+Many of the best ideas come to us while we’re on the move, and it’s a great way to feel calmer and more centered.
+And the good news is that you can have plenty of fun while you walk.

 Do you have any tips for increasing your daily step count – or are you keen to try any of these ideas?
 We’d love to hear about your daily walking experiences.
 Leave us a comment below or join the conversation over on the community forum.